GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 ### 1.5.2 Use a BeanFactoryPostProcessor and a BeanPostProcessor

+A BeanFactoryPostProcessor is a bean that has interface BeanFactoryPostProcessor implemented.
+This gives it a method postProcessBeanFactory.
+This method is called by Spring on the moment in the lifecycle that it has registered all beans but not created instances of them.
+A BeanFactoryPostProcessor allows you to modify bean definitions.
+More about its internal workings in another [blog post](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-06-25-hooks-listeners-and-the-observer-pattern.md).

+While you can write your own BeanFactoryPostProcessor(s), Spring has its own as well.
+The two important ones are:

+#### PropertySourcesPlaceholderConfigurer

+It resolves placeholders like ${some.property} in:

+- @Value annotations
+- `<bean>` XML definitions
+- @Bean method parameters

+Before beans are created, it scans through PropertySources (like application.properties) and replaces `${...}` with real values.

+#### ConfigurationClassPostProcessor

+This processor:

+- Reads @Configuration classes
+- Finds @Bean methods
+- Handles @ComponentScan, @Import, @ImportResource, etc.
+- Registers new bean definitions from those

+Without this, Java config classes wouldn’t work at all.

 ### 1.5.3 Explain how Spring proxies add behavior at runtime

 ### 1.5.4 Describe how Spring determines bean creation order